Famed US extreme skier gets traditional Nepalese funeral

 She disappeared on Sept.
 26 and rescuers searching by helicopter located her body two days later and it was flown to Kathmandu.
 Bad weather had hampered the initial search.

-Climbers om Mount Manaslu have been struggling with bad weather conditions and repeated avalanches.
+Climbers on Mount Manaslu have been struggling with bad weather conditions and repeated avalanches.

 On the same day Nelson fell, an avalanche at a lower elevation on the same mountain killed a Nepalese man and injured several other climbers.